-Clarification: To judge dispassionately means to disregard the subjective "wow" factors of the flight (e.g., aircraft noise, speed, and acceleration; the difficulty of the sequence; etc.).
+Clarification: To judge dispassionately means to disregard the subjective factors of the flight (e.g., aircraft noise or speed, difficulty of the sequence), as well as feelings about each competitor, etc.

 - 26.1.2 Each numbered figure receives one overall grade, regardless of its complexity. - 26.1.3 A grade of ten (10.0) represents a perfect figure in which the judge saw no deviations from the prescribed criteria. - 26.1.4 Judges shall deduct points in multiples of 0.5 as defects are observed. - 26.1.5 A grade of zero (0.0) is the lowest possible grade for a figure. - 26.1.6 In certain cases, judges cannot award a numeric grade and an "HZ" (Hard Zero) or "A" (Average) will be entered instead. - 26.1.7 Figures begin and end in wings-level, horizontal flight, aligned with a box axis. - 26.1.8 The grading of each figure begins upon departure from horizontal flight and ends upon resumption of horizontal flight.